kitforbes/kitforbes.github.io/_posts/articles/2014-06-18-beyond-university.md

 ## Graduation

-With the onset of the recession all those years ago, I thought my best course of action to safely pass the worst of it, was to enroll at university.
+With the onset of the recession all those years ago, I thought my best course of action to safely pass the worst of it, was to enrol at university.
 I came to my course with very little previous programming knowledge.
 The extent of my experience was from creating some exceptionally basic websites with HTML and a little amount of CSS.

 It took some time to get the hang of it all.
 The initial classes were a slow, basic introductions.